jezzarax/drlnd_p1_navigation/README.md

 Due to the transitive dependency to tensorflow that comes from unity ml-agents and the [bug](https://github.com/pypa/pipenv/issues/1716) causing incompatibility to jupyter you might want to either drop the jupyter from the list of dependencies or run `pipenv --three install --skip-lock` to overcome it.

-To see the performance of agents using DQN and DDQN with different sets of hyperparameters (lr, batch_size, etc) as well training code example please check the [parameter search notebook](Training_parameter_search.ipynb).
+To see the performance of agents using DQN and DDQN with different sets of hyperparameters (lr, batch_size, etc) as well training code example please check the [hyperparameter search notebook](Training_hyperparameter_search_analysis.ipynb).

 ## Implementation details

-The neural network architecture is defined in the `qnetwork.py` file.
-With some trial and error I found the smallest network that gave me reasonable performance in terms of number of episodes to reach a certain threshold.
+Two neural network architectures are defined in the `qnetwork.py` file.
+* QNetwork class implement a three-layer neural network with a parameterized hidden layer size.
+* DuelQNetwork class implements a dueling q-network as described in the "Dueling Network Architectures for Deep Reinforcement Learning" paper ([arXiv:1511.06581](https://arxiv.org/abs/1511.06581))

-Implementation of DQN and DDQN agents is located inside of `agents.py`.
+Implementations of DQN and DDQN agents are located inside of `agents.py`.
 Both of them rely on the same neural network architecture as well as the replay buffer which is in `replay_buffer.py`.

 ## Future improvements